-This is the second survey examining pesticide usage practices on edible protected crops (excluding soft fruit) grown under permanent protection in Northern Ireland, providing comparative data to that obtained in the previous survey in 2015 (Lavery et al., 2016).
+This is the third survey examining pesticide usage practices on edible protected crops (excluding soft fruit) grown under permanent protection in Northern Ireland, providing comparative data to that obtained in the previous surveys in 2015 (Lavery et al., 2016) and 2017 (Lavery et al., 2018).
 A previous report in 1991 included information on pesticide use on vegetable crops, strawberries and protected ornamental crops: Protected Crops (edible and ornamental), (Kidd et al., 1993).
 For this survey, a number of different vegetable crops and tomatoes, which were propagated and/or grown under permanent cover of glass or polythene until harvested, were included.
-Information relating to pesticide use on soft fruit crops is recorded in the pesticide usage report Soft Fruit Crops, 2016 (Lavery et al., 2017).
+Information relating to pesticide use on soft fruit crops is recorded in the pesticide usage report Soft Fruit Crops, 2018 (Kirbas et al., 2019).

 Protected crop cultivation is a very minor sector of agricultural production in Northern Ireland and includes a range of crops grown on relatively small areas which receive varying degrees of pesticide application.
 These factors lead to greater statistical uncertainty associated with the estimates produced and, whilst these data give an indication of pesticide use in this sector, they are less statistically robust than the estimates from the other reports in this series and should be interpreted accordingly.
-Also, unlike the previous survey in 2015, this report contains multiple-cropping areas, where successive crops are produced from the same basic area.
+In keeping with the 2017 report, this report contains multiple-cropping areas, where successive crops are produced from the same basic area.
 This may result in figures which differ from the basic farm level information contained in the farm census.

-Data were collected from eleven holdings, representing 63% of the total area of edible protected crops grown in Northern Ireland.
-Holdings were selected from information contained in the Northern Ireland Agricultural Census, June 2017 (Anon., 2018) and Single Farm Payment returns, 2017.
+Data were collected from nine holdings, representing 56% of the total area of edible protected crops grown in Northern Ireland (Table 1).
+Holdings were selected from information contained in the Northern Ireland Agricultural Census, June 2018 (Anon., 2019) and Basic Payment Scheme returns, 2019.
 Raising factors have been applied to estimate national pesticide usage from sampled data.
 Data relating to individual crop types have not been published due to the small cultivation and sample areas and the possibility of identifying growers.